Under Construction

 For Better by Tara Parker-Pope lists some characteristics for success/failure of marriages:

-One Christian friend who had done a fair amount of marriage concealing told me that marriage counseling and seminars do not have a good record.
-75-80% still get divorced.
+One Christian friend who had done a fair amount of marriage counseling told me that marriage counseling does not have a good record.
+75-80% of couples still get divorced.
 See WARNING: Marriage Counselors Do More HARM Than Good Unless You Know... at marriage-success-secrets.com.

 See: